top of page

 How to protect yourself

-Today’s hearing aids are small and clever.
-Many connect to your phone and can do everything from tracking your steps to recording how often you meet friends.
-Most importantly, they help you hear the world around you.
+Use hearing aids if you need them Modern hearing aids are small and sophisticated.
+Many connect to smartphones and adjust automatically to different environments.
+Most importantly, they help you stay connected to the world around you.

-What’s good for your body is also good for your brain and hearing.
-Eat well, stay active and manage conditions like diabetes and high blood pressure.
+Look after your general health What is good for your body is also good for your hearing and your brain.
+Eating well, staying active and managing conditions such as diabetes and high blood pressure all play a part.

 How family and friends can help